trubblebobble/ccoe-mde/README.md

 - Use Managed Identity to access Storage Account.

-- Add alternative Alert output formats and locations (e.g. Storage Account, Event Hub, AWS S3 bucket etc).
+- Add alternative Alert output formats and locations (e.g. Storage Account, AWS S3 bucket etc).

+- Migrate APIs from Microsoft ATP to Graph Security API (an alternative version of the function app is available in an earlier commit, but cannot be deployed until Graph authentication methods are approved higher up in the NHS).

 ## Glossary of Terms